Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 Child Support Modifications

-In certain situations, a court order for child support may be subject for modification if a one or both parents have undergone a major life event such as being terminated from their job.
-These cases often require proof of a “material and substantial change in circumstances” in order to successfully modify child support payments, which can be a difficult task to accomplish.
+In certain situations, a court order for child support may be subject to modification if one or both parents have undergone a major life event, such as being terminated from their jobs.
+These cases often require proof of a “material and substantial change in circumstances” in order to successfully modify child support payments, which can be difficult to accomplish.

-Parents who are unable to make current payments should pursue modifications as soon as possible.
-Failure to provide funds for support payments can lead to possible criminal penalties.
+Parents who are unable to make current payments should pursue modifications as soon as possible since failure to provide funds for support payments can lead to possible criminal penalties.
 To learn more about your legal options as a noncustodial or custodial parent, we urge you to speak to Horak Law.
-Our experienced legal team can address all your concerns and determine the best strategies to pursue your best interests in regard to child support.
+Our experienced legal team can address all your concerns and determine the best strategies to pursue your best interests regarding child support.

 Call our offices at (713) 225-8000 to set up your first consultation free of charge.
-Horak Law is located in both Houston and The Woodlands but accepts clients throughout the State of Texas including Harris County, Montgomery County, Waller County, Brazoria County, and Galveston County.
+Horak Law is located in Houston and The Woodlands but accepts clients throughout the State of Texas, including Harris County, Montgomery County, Waller County, Brazoria County, and Galveston County.

-• The circumstances of the child or the person affected by the order has substantially and/or materially changed; or
+• The circumstances of the child or the person affected by the order have substantially and/or materially changed.

 In addition to the above, the court will grant a modification to a child support order if the noncustodial parent has been released from jail or prison.
-The order may be modified if it was initially determined based on the fact the noncustodial parent was incarcerated.
+The order may be modified if it was initially determined based on the noncustodial parent’s incarceration.
 In some cases, the government may provide assistance with a child support case.
-These are often referred to as IV-D child support, and with this type of order a modification may be granted at any point without any necessary proof of evidence.
+These are often referred to as IV-D child support, and with this type of order, a modification may be granted at any point without any necessary proof of evidence.

 The guidelines for child support modifications under the Texas Family Code are arguably vague.
 Many factors can “materially and substantially change” a person’s circumstances, so how does the court discern when modification is appropriate or not?
 The answer is that the outcome of a modification hearing will depend on the grounds the petition is filed under, the dynamic between parents, the petitioner’s past with the child, and other factors.